Products sold in Ireland must be safe to use. Irish and EU law has protections to help make sure the products you buy are safe.

 - Buying from trustworthy retailers and websites

 Trustworthy shops take care with the products they sell and usually accept returns.
 Rogue traders tend to ignore health and safety rules, and may also sell fake or counterfeit products.
-The CCPC has tips for checking that a business or website is legitimate.

 - Checking for the CE mark